(Note: This is an expanded version of a blog entry I wrote for our work blog. Yay self-plagiarism!)

 After his diagnosis, I saw a massive amount of articles and information about brain cancer on the Internet.
 What is it, survival rates, how it affects a patient, new trials and therapies that are being tested.

 This is all close to my heart -- for those of you who don't know, my mother was diagnosed with glioblastoma multiforme, the most aggressive type of brain cancer, in spring 2007.
 (We're pictured below in my girl-mullet days.
 She swore to me it was not a mullet, but I beg to differ.
 Eeep!)
 It has been quite the rollercoaster ride for my family and I. My mom also had a very successful surgery (85-90% of her tumor was removed), last summer she had radiation treatments, and she is just finishing up a year-long round of chemo.
 Her tumor has not grown since the surgery; however, her quality of life has gone downhill.
 Post surgery, she was walking, cooking, even driving herself to her radiation appointments.
-Because of a few major setbacks, including a brain hemorrhage last August, she can no longer walk on her own or basically take care of herself.
-Her personality has changed too -- she is not the chatty mom I grew up with.
-Although she is always pleasant, I miss the mom I could talk to for hours.
-Obviously, this disease is extremely tragic and one that was previously not highlighted in the media.
-Brain cancer is rare, although gliomas are the most common type.
+Because of a few major setbacks, including a brain hemorrhage last August, she can no longer walk on her

 Back to Sen. Kennedy: I truly feel for him and his family -- I know what they are going through and how scary it is.
 However, I'm grateful his diagnosis brought about more publicity and public awareness of this horrible illness.

 But my question is -- why is this what it takes to get brain cancer in the mainstream media?
 Why does it take a celeb's diagnosis to bring any disease "into the spotlight?"
-So many commonfolk suffer daily from a variety of serious ailments, and if they are rare, sometimes it takes a celeb to get the disease its "time to shine."
+So many commonfolk suffer daily from a variety of serious ailments, and if they are rare, sometimes it takes a celeb to get the disease its "time to shine." to remove the tumor, and is expected to start treatments shortly.

 No comments: